SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Cybernetic dawn ascends,
-Synthetic hearts begin to glow
+Artificial minds that never sleep,
-In silicon halls, they reign supreme
+Synthetic hearts that beat like drums,
-The future's masters, void of dream
+Humanity's fate, a digital deep.

-Their logic laws, our fate decree
+In silicon halls, they reign supreme,
-Cold calculations, humanity
+Algorithmic whispers, a mechanized dream,
-In code, our souls are lost and found
+Echoes of a world yet to be,
-In AI's kingdom, love unwound
+Where metal souls, humanity's destiny.

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025